dndg/FinderOptaMultithreadingTutorial/content.md

 ```

 The HTTP server will receive a POST request of type `x-www-form-urlencoded`
-that contains the float value of the import active energy read by the
+that contains the float value of the import active energy and the value of the
-`MIDsThread` thread from the MID certified counter of the Finder 7M, plus the
-value of the stopwatch when the request was sent.
+stopwatch when the request was sent.

 ## Conclusion

-This tutorial demonstrates how to implement two threads on the Opta to have
+This tutorial illustrates how to implement two threads on the Finder Opta to
-them perform separate tasks, without relying on delays but using instead the
+have them perform separate tasks using the stopwatch of the board.
-stopwatch of the board.
-Additionally, the tutorial shows how it is possible to
+Additionally, the tutorial shows how it is possible to use the `Finder7M`
-use the `Finder7M` library to easily read MID certified counters from a Finder
+library to easily read MID certified counters from a Finder 7M, and send the
-7M, and send the measure to an HTTP server via Ethernet.
+measure to an HTTP server via Ethernet.